vatsalunadkat/sleep-pattern-analysis/README.md

 ## Usage

 ### Checking capabilities
-When you open the webpage simply click on the button "Sample Data".
+When you open the webpage simply click on the button `Sample Data`.

 ### Using provided test data
 There are 4 data files located in the folder <a href="https://github.gatech.edu/vunadkat6/sleep-pattern-analysis/tree/main/sample_import_data">sample_import_data</a>.
 Each file includes about 1-month worth of real sleep data I have expoted from my Fitbit accout.

 ### Using your own data
 First fetch your own data using the steps mentioned below.
-Then click on the "Import" button and upload your .json file to view the analysis.
+Then click on the `Import` button and upload your .json file to view the analysis.

 <details>
   <summary>How to import your sleep data from FitBit.</summary>